Skip To Main Content

 STUDENT COUNCIL

 Student Council serves as the liaison between the student body and the administration and faculty.
 These student leaders also support healthy student life by advocating various student spirit and community activities.
-The Student Body Executive Officers lead student portions of weekly assemblies, and Class Officers lead monthly class meetings.
+Student Body officers lead portions of assembly every week, and class officers lead other portions each month.
 Vice Presidents promote student service learning activities.
 Student Council helps plan New Student and 9th grade Orientations to open every school year, and Publications Day to celebrate the end of each school year.

 Perhaps most significantly, Student Council plans annual Homecoming and Homegoing celebrations, including class spirit competitions, Powder Puff football, faculty/student games, movie nights, and school dances.
 Student Council also helps to organize and promote service opportunities with local charities.
 Finally, these students are rewarded with a practical internship in the nuances of representing peer constituencies and collaborative decision-making.